practicalli/clojure/alternative-tools/clojure-tools/cognitect-rebl.md

 ```

-## Configure REBL with CIDER for Spacemacs / Emacs
+## Configure REBL with Clojure editors
-[nrebl.middleware](https://github.com/RickMoynihan/nrebl.middleware) is an nREPL middleware library that will spy on an nREPL connection and sent the results of every evaluation to Cognitect REBL.
+[nrebl.middleware](https://github.com/RickMoynihan/nrebl.middleware) is a middleware library that listens to the nREPL connection between editor and REPL, sending the results of every evaluation to Cognitect REBL.

 ![Cognitect REBL with CIDER in Spacemacs](/images/cognitect-rebl-and-spacemacs.png)